 The National Archives website includes a short history of the MRC.

-You can download a copy of our very first annual report from 1914 (PDF 1.10MB), and read about the establishent of the MRC in the first two chapters of Half a Century of Medical Research by A. Landsborough Thomson (HMSO 1978).
+You can download a copy of our very first annual report from 1914, and read about the establishent of the MRC in the first six chapters of Half a Century of Medical Research by A. Landsborough Thomson (HMSO 1978).